ibrahimcss/radiusauth/README.md

 # radiusauth

-mikrototik freeradius usert authanticate with nodejs. this project for showing extenal login page on mikrotik.
+mikrotik freeradius user authanticate with nodejs. this project for showing extenal login page on mikrotik.